LynnHo/DCGAN-LSGAN-WGAN-GP-DRAGAN-Tensorflow-2/README.md

 # GANs

-Tensorflow implementation of DCGAN, LSGAN, WGAN and WGAN-GP
+Tensorflow implementation of DCGAN, LSGAN, WGAN and WGAN-GP, and we use DCGAN as the network architecture in all experiments.

 DCGAN: [Unsupervised representation learning with deep convolutional generative adversarial networks](https://arxiv.org/abs/1511.06434)